 In 1970, Americans Jack and Helen Barnette founded American InterContinental University (AIU) in Lucerne, Switzerland.
 By 1976, the school opened up a second campus in Atlanta, Georgia, and relocated the Lucerne campus to London.
 From the beginning, AIU was thinking outside the box, focusing its curriculum on what would prepare students for viable careers rather than taking a more traditional, theoretical approach.
 In 2001, AIU Online was launched, allowing students to study from anywhere at any time.
-The for-profit international school started with 300 students and has since blossomed into a large student body that includes more than 20,000 individuals from all over the globe.
+The for-profit international school started with 300 students and has since grown to enroll thousands of students from all over the globe.

 AIU offers associate, bachelor’s, and master’s degree programs in: information technology, communication, business, finance, criminal justice, accounting, design, education, and healthcare management.
 Unlike most online colleges, though, AIU specifically structures its programs to reflect the needs of today’s job market.
 It achieves this by employing coursework designed to hone the skills that will come into play within the workforce, such as Excel, PowerPoint, interpersonal communication, and practical mathematical skills.
 By focusing on results rather than theories, AIU prepares students for the working world.

-Although AIU boasts campuses in Los Angeles, Atlanta, Houston, South Florida, and London, about 80% of its students are enrolled in the online program.
+Although AIU boasts campuses in Los Angeles, Atlanta, Houston, South Florida, and London, a large percentage of its students are enrolled in the online program.
 Whereas many of today’s colleges offer online components as an alternative option for working students, AIU actually treats its online school as its own separate campus.
 A year after its initial launch, AIU Online became the main campus, resulting in a team of administrators and offices in the suburbs of Chicago.

 American Intercontinental University is institutionally accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools, one of the six most trusted regional accrediting agencies in the nation.
 The university has maintained this accreditation since 2009, according to the U.S. Department of Education.